SL-Liu/INDE577/Superwised Learning/Perceptron/README.md

 The input layer of the Perceptron algorithm accepts a vector as input, each input is multiplied by a weight, and all results are summed to obtain a weighted sum.
 The Perceptron algorithm can handle linearly separable problems, where there is a hyperplane that completely separates the positive and negative data.
 If the data is linearly indistinguishable, the Perceptron algorithm stops after a finite number of iterations and yields a model that cannot correctly classify all the data.
 ## Data
+'diabetes.csv' is the dataset used:

+It multi-class classification dataset.
+It has 9 columns and the last one is outcome label.